Kārlis Skalbe: Career

-He worked as a teacher and journalist.
+Slakbe worked as a teacher and journalist, and was active in the politics first republic.
 After the 1905 revolution he moved to Switzerland, Finland and Norway.
 He returned to Latvia in 1909 and was later sent to jail for 18 months for revolutionary activities.
 He fought as a Latvian Rifleman in 1916.
+Skalbe was a member of the Latvian democratic party and participated in the first and fourth Saeima.

 He stayed in Latvia until 1944 when it became obvious that after the war the USSR would again occupy Latvia.
-He then moved to Sweden and died a few months later.
+He then emigrated to Sweden but died a few months later.

 In 1987 his former summer house was opened as a public museum dedicated to his life and works.
 During his lifetime, Skalbe was awarded the Order of the Three Stars 3rd Class and the Order of the Lithuanian Grand Duke Gediminas.

+Translations

+"Cinderella" from the collection, "Winter's Tales" (1913).